Hope Nakazibwe Grania: Career

 Hope served as a laboratory technologist at Mengo Hospital in 2008.
 Between 2009-2010, she worked as a laboratory field supervisor in Integrated Community Based Initiatives (ICOBI) in Mubende and Kassanda districts.
 She also worked as a laboratory supervisor ICOBI Kampala central division in 2013.
 She joined Uganda Virus Research Institute /Medical Research Council and London School of Hygiene and Tropical Medicine in 2013, leading; the hematology department 2013-2015, Biochemistry 2015-2016, Molecular 2017-2020 and Joined active politics in 2020.

 Political career

 In 2020, she contested for Mubende District Women's Constituency on the National Resistance Movement political party ticket where she defeated Benna Namugwanya, the former State Minister in charge of Kampala Capital City Authority (KCCA).
-She has represented that constituency in the Parliament of Uganda until today.
+She has represented that constituency in the 11th Parliament of Uganda until today.
+On January 15th, 2026, she was re-elected on NRM ticket to the 12th parliament (2026-2031) of Uganda with over 70,000 votes defeating three other candidates that combined polled about 50% of her votes.
 She also serves as the Secretary General in the Uganda Women Parliamentary Association, She is also the NRM party parliamentary whip for greater Mubende.
+She is the deputy chairperson of the parliamentary committee on Agriculture, Animal Industry and Fisheries.